NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 You will likely get stuck at `[EB|#LOG:EXITBS:START]` so you have to follow [this guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.html#booter-issues).
 For my experience, you just have to set `EnableWriteUnprotector -> True`, `RebuildAppleMemoryMap -> False` and `SyncRuntimePermissions -> False`, then MacOS Recovery will boot (If you need to dualboot windows using opencore you have to set `SyncRuntimePermissions -> True`.
 Should not work but... it does.)

-If you're using `Itlwm` instead of `AirportItlwm`, in Recovery, you won't initially have access to the Wifi panel, as you can't use Heliport, so you have to edit the `info.plist` that you find inside `itlwm.kext`to manually add your WIFI info into the configuration to allow `Itlwm` to connect to it without Heliport.
+If you're using `Itlwm` instead of `AirportItlwm`, in Recovery, you won't initially have access to the Wifi panel, as you can't use Heliport, so you have to edit the `info.plist` that you find inside `itlwm.kext`to manually add your Wifi info into the configuration to allow `Itlwm` to connect to it without Heliport.
 If you can't get it to work and you can't use your ethernet, if you have an android device you can use as usb tethering, you can install [HoRNDIS.kext](https://drive.google.com/file/d/1oBKn5JwKisGOaADY5dE85-coVNqXrkFx/view).

 ## Post-Install